JessicaPorf/OfficialIMS/README.md

 ## Prerequisites

-I needed to install Java, Maven and MySQL.
-I had these on my localinstall however they are avaliable to download online.
+I needed to install Java, Maven and MySql.
+I had these on my localinstall however they are avaliable to download via the internet.

+Java is a set of computer software and specifications; that provides a system for developing application software and deploying it in a cross-platform computing environment.

+Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM).
+Maven can manage a project's build,reporting and documentation from a central piece of information.

+MySql is an open-source relational database management system (RDBMS).
+It is based on the structure query language (SQL), which is used for adding, removing and modifying information in the database.

 ## Running the tests